Walmart Pulls T-Shirts That Hint At Lynching Journalists

 That photo followed multiple reports of journalists being harassed or assaulted while on the campaign trail in 2016; it came months before President Trump issued a tweet in which he called media outlets such as The New York Times and CNN "the enemy of the American people."

-Last November, the Daily Beast reported that the T-shirt had been removed from the Teespring site after the Reuters photo went viral.
+Last November, The Daily Beast reported that the T-shirt had been removed from the Teespring site after the Reuters photo went viral.
 But as recently as last week, the site was offering the shirt for $22.95 — with the promise that it would arrive by Christmas Eve, according to Google's Web Cache records.

 It was the shirt's appearance on Walmart's website that prompted RTNDA to send a letter to the retail giant, saying that the shirt could inflame passions and encourage violence.